 I mentioned another birdhouse range earlier, but do check out these too.

 They differ significantly from the previous ones.
-Whereas the earlier ones tended tho be replicas of real houses, the Koolbird designs are more in the spirit of the midcentury modern movement.
+Whereas the earlier ones tended to be replicas of real houses, the Koolbird designs are more in the spirit of the midcentury modern movement.
+Yes, all those curves and straight lines.

 41. TAC tableware range by Walter Gropius